This simpe and colorful pan seared halibut served with dill sauce makes for a tasty family meal, especally on cool spring nights.

 Here is a breakdown of some of the ingredients you’ll need to make this easy fish dinner recipe;

 - Leeks: We only need the white part.
-Please make sure to wash the leeks thoroughly especially the ribs because of sand that might have been trapped in there (white part only)
+Please make sure to wash the leeks thoroughly, especially the ribs, because of sand that might have been trapped in there (white part only)

 - Shallots: You can use half of a sweet onion if you can't find shallots.

-Dry White wine: stare clear from sweet wine, instead use a crisp wine with high acidity.
+- Dry White wine: stare clear from sweet wine, instead use a crisp wine with high acidity.
 Good varieties to pick from are pinot grigio, pinot gris, dry vermouth, pinot blanc, or sauvignon blanc.

-Milk: you can substitute with vegetable stock
+- Milk: you can substitute with vegetable stock

-Cheese: I used a blend of Parmesan, Romano, and Asiago.
+- Cheese: I used a blend of Parmesan, Romano, and Asiago.
 Gorgonzola is another good choice.

-Halibut: I used a boneless halibut with skin-on.
+- Halibut: I used a boneless halibut with skin-on.
 Striped bass, hake, haddock, or sole are good substitutes.

-See the recipe card for quantities.
+Please refer to the recipe card for the exact measurements.

 How to make creamy dill sauce for fish